KratosMultiphysics/Kratos/applications/FluidDynamicsApplication/README.md

 ## Fluid Dynamics Application

-The Fluid Dynamics Applications contains the core developments in Computational Fluid Dynamics (CFD) within Kratos Multiphysics.
+The Fluid Dynamics Application contains the core developments in Computational Fluid Dynamics (CFD) within Kratos Multiphysics.

 ### Features:

 - Stabilized FEM solvers for incompressible flow problems.

-- Support for MPI parallelization (with Trilinos Application)
+- Support for MPI parallelization (with Trilinos Application).

 - Embedded formulation for flows around non-watertight or poorly defined geometries (STL) or for problems with fixed mesh and deforming domains.